IowaScaledEngineering/ise-docs/docs/Modular Signal System/Atlas Adapter/manual.md

 The design of the MSS-ATLASADAPTER hardware is open source hardware, and is made available under the terms of the [Creative Commons Attribution-Share Alike v3.0 license](http://creativecommons.org/licenses/by-sa/3.0/).

-Design files can be found in the [mss-crossover project](https://github.com/IowaScaledEngineering/mss-atlasadapter) on Github.
+Design files can be found in the [mss-atlasadapter project](https://github.com/IowaScaledEngineering/mss-atlasadapter) on Github.